genedelisa/SwiftMIDI/README.md

-An example using Core MIDI with Swift 3.
+An example using Core MIDI with Swift 3 beta 3.

+I'm using the [Fluid R3 GM Sounfont](https://musescore.org/en/handbook/soundfont) in this example.
+Use whatever Soundfont you like.
+(GeneralUser GS 1.442 has many problems)

 ## Blog post for this example.